-BMLH has approved up to $50,000 of these funds to be awarded in 2014 for the purpose of addressing priority health needs.
-A total of $150,000 in funding, to be spent over 3-5 years, for BMLH community health initiatives was made available by Baystate Medical Center (BMC) as part of the Massachusetts Department of Public Health’s (DPH) Determination of Need (DON) process related to capital expenditures for BMC’s new Emergency Department in Springfield.
+Baystate Medical Center (BMC) made a total of $150,000 in funding, to be spent over 3-5 years, available for BMLH community health initiatives.
+It was part of the Massachusetts Department of Public Health’s Determination of Need (DON) process related to capital expenditures for BMC’s new Emergency Department.

-To qualify grant proposals must address one of the following BMLH priority health needs:
+To qualify, grant proposals must address one of the following BMLH priority health needs:

-• Diet & exercise-related diseases and mortality
+- Diet & exercise-related diseases and mortality

-• High rates of alcohol tobacco and drug use
+- High rates of alcohol tobacco and drug use

-• Lack of access to mental health services and poor mental health status
+- Lack of access to mental health services and poor mental health status

 Deadline for grant proposals is Tuesday, September 30, 2014.
 Selected grantees will be notified no later than Wednesday, October 22, 2014.